Pawsey-Internships/pawsey-version-control/_episodes/07-github.md

 ~~~
 {: .output}

-Right, we forgot that we need to give GitHub our public key!
+See those last two lines?
+We forgot that we need to give GitHub our public key!

 First, we need to copy the public key.
 Be sure to include the `.pub` at the end, otherwise you’re looking at the private key.